What are the Advantages of High-Deductible Health Plans?

 ❌ 2.
 Risk of Being Underinsured

 ❌ 3.
-Limited Coverage for Certain Services
+Limited Coverage

 ❌ 4.
-Not Ideal for Chronic Conditions
+Not Great for Chronic Conditions

 Why HDHPs Are Becoming More Popular

-- Tax advantages and flexibility through HSAs
+- Tax perks from HSAs

 Also Read:Can I get coverage if I’m unemployed?